raghib1992/Github/Git_command.md

 ```
 git restore --source HEAD~4 <filename>
 ```
-## to remove file from from stage back before commit
+## to remove file from from staged to untrack before commit
 ```
 git restore --staged <filename>
 ```